Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 What is a Blog?

-A blog is a website with regular new pieces of content (often called blog posts, or just posts).
-This type of website needs to use special blogging software.
+A blog is a website with regular new content (often called blog posts or just posts).
+This type of website requires special blogging software.

 The blogging software will normally allow for other blog-specific features, like comments.